ehmpathy/domain-objects/readme.md

 Modeling is a fundamental part of domain driven design.
 Here is how you can represent your model in your code - to aid in building a ubiquitous language.

-### `DomainValueObject`
+### `DomainLiteral`

-In Domain Driven Design, a Value Object is a type of Domain Object for which:
+In Domain Driven Design, a Literal (a.k.a.
+Value Object), is a type of Domain Object for which:

-- properties are immutable (e.g., its a fact)
+ - properties are immutable
+   - i.e., it represents some literal value which happens to have a structured object shape
+   - i.e., if you change the value of any of its properties, it is a different literal
  - identity does not matter
-  - i.e., it is uniquely identifiable by its properties
+   - i.e., it is uniquely identifiable by its non-metadata properties
-  - i.e., if you change the value of any of its properties, it is now considered a new value-object

 ```ts
 // define it